ThorstenBr/A2DVI-Firmware/README.md

 ![Config Utility](images/A2DVI_config.jpg)

+## Fonts
+The firmware already includes support for various font.
+Additional fonts can be uploaded as custom ROMs.

+Included fonts for Apple IIe:

+* US, UK, French, German, Spanish, Italian, Swedish/Finnish, Hebrew, Pravetz/Cyrillic

+Included fonts for Apple II:

+* US, VIDEX, Katakana, ...

+Custom video ROMs for Apple II and IIe are supported and can be uploaded with the ProDOS/DOS configuration utility.

+Supported formats:

+* Apple II 2KB video ROMs
+* Apple IIe 4KB video ROMs
+* Apple IIe 8KB Dual-Language video ROMs

+The configuration utility detects the correct format of the uploaded video (detected according to file size).

 ## Dual Language Support for Euro-Machines
 The A2DVI-Firmware has dual language support.
 If you have a "Euro-Apple IIe" with the language switch on the bottom side of your Apple II keyboard, then select "**LANGUAGE SWITCH: ENABLED**" in the configuration utility and select, both, the primary and secondary character set (primary is any font/character set, secondary is any US character set).